 Substantially all of the communications, network, and computer hardware used to operate our platforms is located in the Eastern region of the United States, and internationally near each of London, England, Dublin, Ireland, and Frankfurt, Germany.
 These facilities include hosting through Amazon Web Services, a provider of cloud infrastructure services.
 Although we can host our U.S. CarGurus' marketplace from two alternative locations and we believe our systems are redundant, there may be exceptions for certain hardware or software.
 In addition, we do not own or control the operation of these facilities.
 Any disruptions or other operational performance problems with these facilities or problems faced by their operators, including our cloud infrastructure service provider, could result in material interruptions in our services, adversely affect our reputation and results of operations, and subject us to liability.
 We also use third-party hosting services to back up some data but do not maintain redundant systems or facilities for some of the services.
 A disruption to one or more of these systems has caused, and may in the future cause, us to experience an extended period of system unavailability, which could negatively impact our relationship with consumers, customers, and advertisers.
-Our systems and operations are vulnerable to damage or interruption from fire, flood, extreme weather conditions, power loss, telecommunications failure, terrorist attacks, acts of war, electronic breaches, cyber-attacks, phishing attempts, errors by employees, physical break-ins, computer viruses, earthquakes, and similar events.
+Our systems and operations are vulnerable to damage or interruption from fire, flood, extreme weather conditions, power loss, physical break-ins, computer viruses, earthquakes, and similar events.
 The occurrence of any of these events could result in damage to our systems and hardware or could cause them to fail.
 In addition, we may not have sufficient protection or recovery plans in certain circumstances.